ginstrom/paladin-novel/manuscript/chapter-02.md

 "Well," the rogue gasped, "that went exactly as planned."

-Sim knelt further up the beach, his lips moving in what looked like prayers of gratitude.
+Sim lay beside him on the beach, his lips moving in what looked like prayers of gratitude.
 His shoulders shook, though whether from cold or relief, Gond couldn't tell.

+Gond's stomach cramped violently, and he doubled over, retching seawater and bile onto the sand.
+The taste of salt and copper filled his mouth, remnants of the ship's foul water mixed with his own blood from where he'd bitten his tongue during the swim.
+Each heave sent spasms through his already aching ribs.

+"Easy," Sim said quietly, moving closer despite his own chains.
+The priest's voice carried that same steady calm that seemed to ease Gond's discomfort.
+"The body needs time to expel what doesn't belong."

+When the retching finally stopped, Gond found Sim kneeling beside him with a strip of cloth he must have torn from his robe.
+The priest's gentle hands cleaned the raw, bleeding wounds where the manacles had chafed.
+His touch was warm against Gond's ice-cold skin.

 ***